NoSeals/OP_WLTA/README.md

-# Optimism Superchain: Governance On The Rise
+# Governance On The Rise

-Contribution to the [We Love the Art](https://welovetheart.optimism.io/) contest in the category generative art.
+My contribution to the [We Love the Art](https://welovetheart.optimism.io/) contest in the category generative art.
 An on-chain art contest with 1,200,000 OP in prizes.
 Extended submission deadline Jan 8th at 23:00 UTC.

 ## Description: